 In vivo models have two main limitations.
 Although they are complex physiological models, they are not conclusive.
 Oftentimes, the results obtained from animal models do not properly relate to that of humans.
 Also, there are ethical concerns and controversies on sacrificing animals for research.

-The superiority of brain-on-a-chips (Brain Chips) compared to other 2D and 3D models, stems from their ability to advance the physiological complexity of the models to higher anatomical orders which in turn facilitates creating models with higher-order functionalities.
+Microfluidics has distinguished brain-on-a-chips (Brain Chips) design compared to other 2D and 3D models.
+Brain Microfluidic chips stem from their ability to advance the physiological complexity of the models to higher anatomical orders which in turn facilitates creating models with higher-order functionalities.

-Brain Chips regularly facilitate one or multiple higher-order anatomical features such as:
+Brain Microfluidics Chips regularly facilitate one or multiple higher-order anatomical features such as:

 – Heterogenous histotypic cell culture